 The new Law on Social Protection includes equal treatment and non-discrimination as a founding principle for the provision of social protection (Article 16).
 All rights included in this law are to be provided based on equal treatment.
 All discrimination is prohibited in relation to an open-ended list of discrimination grounds.
 This list includes as explicitly mentioned discrimination grounds the list from the new Anti-Discrimination Law.
-Thus the personal scope of protection contained in the new Law on Social Protection includes racial and ethnic origin, disability, belief, age and sexual orientation (Article 16(2)).
+Thus, the personal scope of protection contained in the new Law on Social Protection includes racial and ethnic origin, disability, belief, age and sexual orientation (Article 16(2)).
 According to the Law on Social Protection, the protection against discrimination is provided in line with the provisions of the new Anti-Discrimination Law (Article 16(3)).
 This means that the protection applies in both the private and the public sectors, and for both natural and legal persons, as well as that all other provisions of the ADL apply.
 The fine for breaching the prohibition of discrimination under the Law on Social Protection is EUR 800 to 1 000 for the legal person providing social protection.
 EUR 200 to 500 is the fine for the competent person, whereas the fine is EUR 150 to 200 for the worker and for the line manager from the legal person providing social protection.

 The Law on Health Protection defines, as one of the basic principles of the provision of healthcare, the principle of equity, which it defines through the prohibition of discrimination.
 Notably, in Article 9, the law states that discrimination is prohibited in the provision of healthcare on grounds of race, sex, age, nationality, social origin, religion, political or other belief, property status, culture, language, type of illness, 'mental' or physical disability.
-It does not include sexual orientation as one of the protected grounds, but it could be included depending on judicial interpretation.
-This law will need to be aligned with the ADL in the next two years.
+It does not include sexual orientation as one of the protected grounds, but it could be included depending on judicial interpretation (there have been no cases yet).
+This law will need to be aligned with the ADL in the next two years, which will remove the doubt as to the inclusion of sexual orientation as it will be clearly included within the scope of protection.
 Article 2 of the Law on Health Insurance states that health insurance is mandatory for all citizens on the principles of 'comprehensiveness, solidarity, equality and effective use of resources under conditions determined by Law'.